pola-rs/polars-book/docs/user-guide/expressions/user-defined-functions.md

 This went horribly wrong, because the `map` applies the function before we aggregate!
 So that means the whole column `[10, 7, 1`\] got shifted to `[null, 10, 7]` and was then aggregated.

-So my advice is to never use `map` in the `groupby` context unless you know you need it and know what you are doing.
+So my advice is to never use `map` in the `group_by` context unless you know you need it and know what you are doing.

 ## To `apply`